Skip to main content

 No Compounding

 The moment you turn off paid ads, the traffic stops.
 Every dollar of paid spend is consumed the day it's spent.
-Organic channels, by contrast, compound: the page you publish today can drive free traffic for years.
+Organic channels, by contrast, can compound: the page you publish today can drive free traffic for years, though maintaining that performance requires ongoing effort to keep content fresh and competitive, reducing your cost of user acquisition over time.

 Organic search has a fundamentally different cost structure than paid media.
-The upfront investment in building pages is fixed, but the returns compound as those pages gain authority, rank for more queries, and keep delivering visitors without incremental spend.
+The upfront investment in building pages is fixed, but the returns can compound over time as those pages gain authority and rank for more queriesthough sustaining that growth requires ongoing maintenance, content updates, and adapting to algorithm changes.
+This is why cost per acquisition SEO strategies can outperform paid channels over a longer time horizon.

 Category Pages That Capture Demand Without Ad Spend